 OS-HELP loans may be available to eligible students enrolled in a Commonwealth supported place, where the program is approved for credit prior to departure.
 Application required.

 It is important that you understand the requirements and structure of your course (and major/s) to ensure that you select appropriate units of study at your host institution which can be credited towards your degree.
 To help understand your course structure, you should consult your Faculty Handbook published in the year in which you commenced your course (eg. if you began a Bachelor of Commerce in 2016, you should look at the Business School Undergraduate Handbook from 2016).
 Pre-2017 Handbooks can be found in the handbook archive.

 Please ensure you read all information on this brochure page, taking note of and deadlines and any requirements detailed.

 To apply to this program you will need to:

-2. Complete and submit the Sydney Abroad application by clicking the 'Apply' button below.
+1. Commence the Sydney Abroad application by clicking the 'Apply' button below.

 Note: The Sydney Abroad application requires that you upload a copy of your current passport and the outcome of you academic credit request.
 If you do not have these available to you now you can save your application and upload them later.
-They must be uploaded prior to the Sydney Exchange application deadline, 29 April 2018.